Solar power in Nevada: Incentives

-Net Metering Controversy
+Net metering controversy

 Net energy metering rules were changed in December 2015, unfavorably for homeowners having or considering rooftop solar, and were applied even to existing installations.
 Some major installers, including SolarCity, Vivint, and SunRun, withdrew from the Nevada market.

 After a public outcry, the earlier favorable rules were grandfathered for up to 32,000 customers whose systems were active or had a pending application by December 31, 2015.
 The Public Utilities Commission of Nevada approved bill AB405 in 2017 to restore net metering.

 Statistics

 (*) Preliminary data from Electric Power Monthly.

-Beginning with the 2014 data year, Energy Information Administration has estimated distributed solar photovoltaic generation and distributed solar photovoltaic capacity.
+Beginning with the 2014 data year, the Energy Information Administration has estimated distributed solar photovoltaic generation and distributed solar photovoltaic capacity.
 These non-utility scale estimates project that, Nevada, generated the following additional solar energy.